snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 | Any criteria | Advanced criteria | Deny access to everyone. |
 | Empty criteria + Default user criteria | Any criteria | Deny access to everyone. |
 | Any criteria | Empty criteria | Deny access to everyone. |

 </details>

 ## Troubleshooting
 After publishing your connection, you can review the status under the **Data sources** tab in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](./manage-connector.md).
-You can find troubleshooting steps for commonly seen issues [here](./troubleshoot-servicenow-knowledge-connector.md).
+You can find troubleshooting steps for commonly seen issues here: [Troubleshooting the ServiceNow Knowledge Microsoft Graph connector](./troubleshoot-servicenow-knowledge-connector.md).

 If you have issues or want to provide feedback, contact [Microsoft Graph | Support](https://developer.microsoft.com/en-us/graph/support).